Probable number of alien civilisations is 36

-They are based on the assumption – called the Astrobiological Copernican Principle – that, if intelligent life on Earth is the product of evolution, rather than something that appeared at random, then there is no reason why the same thing should not have happened on similar planets.
+They are based on the assumption – called the Astrobiological Copernican Principle – that, if intelligent life on Earth is the product of the natural law of evolution, rather than something that appeared at random, then there is no reason why the same thing should not have happened on similar planets.

 Conselice and Westby have worked out that, if life emerges between 4.5 and 5.5 billion years after a star is formed – as it did on Earth – then there are between four and 211 civilisations in the Milky Way that could communicate with us, with 36 as the most likely total.

-Philosopher Tim Mulgan believes that, if we find one alien civilisation, there is reason to suppose many more exist.
+Mulgan argues that, if we find one alien civilisation, there is reason to suppose that many more exist.
 But why have they not made contact?
-He suggests that they have chosen not to because they know what is best for the Universe
+He suggests that they have chosen not to because they know better than we do what is best for the Universe

 Would the discovery of alien life change anything?